Are Thrift stores and Vintage stores Starting to Look Identical?

 For the longest time, thrift stores and vintage stores had two completely different business models.

 Being a source for vintage clothing, we have seen a shift in the way people bulk buy.
-A shift that has become more focused on buying a combination of vintage and thrift clothing, instead of just vintage one.
+A shift that has become more focused on buying a combination of vintage and wholesale thrift clothing, instead of just vintage one.
 Salvation Army, Goodwill, and Savers are a few names that people associate with thrift stores.

 What is the difference between a Thrift store and a Vintage store?